lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     `dota_ability_self_cast_timeout 0.5`

-*Note: Double tap selfcast is intentionally **disabled to prevent miscasts**.
+*Note: Double tap selfcast is intentionally disabled to prevent miscasts.
 This was done by making the tolerance so low only scripts can trigger it.*

 ### Frequently Asked Questions